 Standard Kombucha, Thirsty Buddha Coconut Water, Moja Coffee or Theguy Tea

 We were impressed with the quality of the food, which is on par with the one I have tasted at high-end stores such as Urban Fare or Meinhardt.

 The 2nd stop was Mahony & Sons, an Irish pub that has multiple locations in the city.
 As the interior design is inspired by taverns in Ireland, they are known for their authentic experience blending the traditional and contemporary Irish influences, which is also reflected on their menu and their tasting plates.

 On the tasting plates, we found the Pacific Coast Chowder, with fresh mussels, steelhead, cod, bacon, prawns and lemon fennel cream broth, the Mahi Mahi Taco, with crisp slaw, chipotle mayo, guacamole, and Pico de Gallo in a grilled flour tortilla, and finally the Bangers and Mash, featuring house custom sausages with garlic Yukon gold mash and a rich Guinness onion gravy.
 As I enjoyed the freshness of the West Coast ingredients, I also was feeling the soul of traditional Irish cuisine with such bold and savoury flavours.

 Our next stop was The Boulevard Coffee Roasting Co.
 I’m glad to find the local artisan coffee culture well represented at UBC.
-Back in the days when I was going here, only Blenz and Starbucks were available.
+Back in the days when I was going buy valium from canada here, only Blenz and Starbucks were available.
 Here they were offering:

 - West Coast Trail Cookie, featuring bakers chocolate, pumpkin seeds, flax, cranberries, coconut, cinnamon, and oats.